PaddlePaddle/docs/doc/fluid/api_guides/low_level/optimizer_en.rst

 ###########

 Neural network in essence is a `Optimization problem <https://en.wikipedia.org/wiki/Optimization_problem>`_ .
-With `forward computing and backpropagation <https://zh.wikipedia.org/zh-hans/backpropagation_algorithm>`_ , :code:`Optimizer` use backpropagation gradients to optimize parameters in a neural network.
+With `forward computing and back propagation <https://zh.wikipedia.org/zh-hans/backpropagation_algorithm>`_ , :code:`Optimizer` use back-propagation gradients to optimize parameters in a neural network.

 1.SGD/SGDOptimizer
 ------------------

-:code:`SGD` is an offspring class of :code:`Optimizer` implementing `Radom Gradient Descent <https://arxiv.org/pdf/1609.04747.pdf>`_ which is a method of `Gradient Descent <https://zh.wikipedia.org/zh-hans/gradient_descent_algorithm>`_ .
+:code:`SGD` is an offspring class of :code:`Optimizer` implementing `Random Gradient Descent <https://arxiv.org/pdf/1609.04747.pdf>`_ which is a method of `Gradient Descent <https://zh.wikipedia.org/zh-hans/gradient_descent_algorithm>`_ .
 When it needs to train a large number of samples, we usually choose :code:`SGD` to make loss function converge more quickly.

 API Reference: :ref:`api_fluid_optimizer_SGDOptimizer`